Morphine19/CV_electric_meter_reading_system/README.md

 OpenCV is a library that contain functions that are focused on Computer vision application.
 To install OpenCV on your raspi its really simple.

-first we need to install pip by running the following commands on the raspi terminal
+*step 1* we need to install pip by running the following commands on the raspi terminal

 > mkdir ~/src && cd ~/src
 >